 This is particularly problematic in workplaces where people are working in high temperatures with high humidity, poor ventilation and the use of heavy machinery and equipment that creates heat.

 What to do?

-If your office or workplace doesn’t already have ducted air systems, consider installing wall mounted split systems.
+If your office, restaurant or workplace doesn’t already have ducted air systems, consider installing wall mounted split systems.
 They offer heating and cooling elements, are easy to install and maintain and are affordable and cost effective.